Logo

 I read about Stephen K. Hayes and went to some of his training, including the first Ninja Festival.
 It was Stephen who was my first sempai and who introduced me to Hatsumi Sensei.
 I think it was 1982.

-Q. How many still practice Nimpo from the first few that were taught bySKH?
+Q: How many still practice Nimpo from the first few that were taught by SKH?

-Q. When did you first go to Japan, who did you gowith?
+Q: When did you first go to Japan, who did you go with?

 I think it was 1983.
 I went with Stephen Hayes and a group of others.

-Q: What memories do you have of that firstmeeting?
+Q: What memories do you have of that first meeting?

 It was a blur.
 Overwhelming, really.
 But fun and interesting.
 Good training.
 It was the Daikomyosai in Yuma Mura.
 I don’t remember much.
 I have been to every Daikomyosai since, I think, so they are all running together in my mind.

-Q. When and where did you take your 5th dan test?
+Q: When and where did you take your 5th dan test?

 Maybe 1986.
-It was in Shiraishi San’s old garage when he lived in Noda.
+It was in Shiraishi San's old garage when he lived in Noda.
 There were only about 5 people there.
-Beside Hatsumi Sensei, I think Ishizuka San and Manaka San were there, Shiraishi San, of course, and I think Mark Hodel.
+Besides Hatsumi Sensei, I think Ishizuka San and Manaka San were there, Shiraishi San, of course, and I think Mark Hodel.

 Q: How does Bujinkan training differ then from now?

-It’s not as crude.
+Its not as crude.
 Sensei moves much more easily now.
 And he was great back then!
 But the feeling is the same to me.
 Just Sensei pressing the envelope of the art that he received from Takamatsu Sensei.
 And we, students, observing and participating at our own levels.

-Q. You have also recently been involved in the production of a new unarmed combat method for the USA Military.
+Q: You have also recently been involved in the production of a new unarmed combat method for the USA Military.
 Why were you one of the people picked to be involved in this new project?

 I was picked because of my Martial Arts experience, of course, but especially because of my association with an important mentor of mine, Robert L. Humphrey.
 Humphrey was a U.S. Marine rifle-platoon leader on Iwo Jima.
-Near the war’s end, a gunshot-wound ended his hopes for a professional boxing career.
-For twelve years he passed through eight colleges and universities looking for answers to that eternal question: “Why?”
+Near the war's end, a gunshot-wound ended his hopes for a professional boxing career.
+For twelve years he passed through eight colleges and universities looking for answers to that eternal question: Why?
 Why that terrible Depression that devastated his peaceful little hometown?
 Why that insanity on Iwo Jima that killed most of his Marine friends?

 He took a Harvard Law degree and settled into teaching Economics at MIT.
 Then came the Cold War with the predictions that the Communists would win.
 He went back overseas to see if his global experiences would guide him in solving America’s self-defeating Ugly Americanism.
-He taught culture-transcendent, “win the people” values in the most vital overseas areas – those surrounding the Communist block.
+He taught culture-transcendent, win the people values in the most vital overseas areas—those surrounding the Communist block.
 The approach did overcome the Ugly Americanism.
 It did win back the foreign peoples.
 And it kept the lid on sabotage and violence in his assigned areas.
 It opened up a new social-scientific pathway to human conflict-resolution.

 Robert Humphrey passed away during the summer of 1997.
 He will be sorely missed.
 In my opinion, we need his insights now more than ever.

 The Marines often consulted Humphrey because of his unique perspective and life experiences.
-As his student, I pass on Dr. Humphrey’s lessons to Marines about how to operate effectively in war and “peacekeeping” missions.
+As his student, I pass on Dr. Humphrey’s lessons to Marines about how to operate effectively in war and peacekeeping missions.
 We also teach the usual plethora of close quarter combat techniques.
 My input and the Bujinkan perspective inspire some of them.
 Most come from other advisors who have practiced other arts—there were a lot of people besides me who were involved in creating the physical curriculum.
 The thing that I do mainly when I go down there, besides putting in my two cents on how the physical training is going, is teach courses on warrior ethics, including "The Warrior Creed."

 THE WARRIOR CREED